 Please let us know if you have problems installing and we'll do our best to provide specific instructions for your theme ASAP.
 We can also recommend Shopify experts and theme developers who can help customize unsupported themes while we work to expand support for more themes.

 Continuing with our example, we'll install the PayWhirl assets into the Debut theme in our store.
-Installation instructions can be found in the app's main menu and we have a more detailed install guide at the following link.
+Installation instructions can be found in the app's main menu.

 After you've installed the required snippets, you should be very close to a finished integration.
 However, in some cases, you may need to add a few lines of code to your theme to finish the installation.